leppie/MilkVRLinks/README.md

 # MilkVRLinks
-generates mrvl files for video files hosted on a server
+Generates mrvl files for video files hosted on a server.

+This assumes you have a proper MilkVR videotype suffix for the file, eg `video_180x180_3dh.mp4`.

+The suffix will be stripped the title and resulting link filename.

 Usage
 =====